communityinclusion/explorevr.org/_posts/2014-07-10-webinar-Motivational-Interviewing.md

 ###description:

 Motivational Interviewing began as a voluntary staff training opportunity in Missouri Vocational Rehabilitation.
 It has grown into an organizational improvement driver that has implications far beyond original expectations.
-Our participation with RTAC enabled us to grow significantly in our capacity as an organization and in service to our clients.
+Their participation with RTAC enabled them to grow significantly in their capacity as an organization and in service to our clients.

 ###Presenters: